kkkkk66/Scenario-based-experience-testing/README.md

 # Scenario-based-experience-testing
-This is a dataset for scenario-based experience testing, containing two datasets: one is a scenario extraction dataset, and the other is a scenario classification dataset.
+This is a dataset for scenario-based experiential testing, containing two datasets: one is a scenario extraction dataset, and the other is a scenario classification dataset.

 Please email 2120240798@mail.nankai.edu.cn for access to the complete dataset.